dora-metrics/pelorus/docs/Configuration.md

 The job of the commit time exporter is to find relevant builds in OpenShift and associate a commit from the build's source code repository with a container image built from that commit.
 We capture a timestamp for the commit, and the resulting image hash, so that the Deploy Time Exporter can later associate that image with a production deployment.

 In order for proper collection, we require that all builds associated with a particular application be labelled with the same `app.kubernetes.io/name=<app_name>` label.

+Currently we only support GitHub.
+Open an issue or a pull request to request support for additional Git providers.
+(BitBucket and GitLab are on our roadmap.)

 #### Suggested Secrets